Titles and Roles

 Dr. Wilcox trained in Pediatrics at UCLA and then Medical Genetics in the UCLA Intercampus Medical Genetics Training Program.
 After training, he was a member of the UCLA Pediatrics faculty based in the Medical Genetics Institute at Cedars-Sinai Medical Center until relocating to Emory in 2014.

-Dr. Wilcox is a member of the Cancer Genetics and Epigenetics research program at Winship Cancer Institute.
+Dr. Wilcox is a member of the Cell and Molecular Biology Research Program at Winship Cancer Institute.
 He is a member of the American College of Medical Genetics and serves on the practice guidelines committee.
 He is also a member of the Fabry Registry board of advisors and the steering committee for the NIH funded ACMG Newborn Screening Translational Research Network.

 Dr. Wilcox obtained his MD from UCLA School of Medicine in 1988 and his PhD in Molecular Biology from UCLA in 1989.